On Saturday 28th January we were very pleased to have a visit from Wesley Reynolds, the grandson of Capt. Earl W Reynolds, 861st BS pilot.

 On July 4, 2016, on the Battleship Texas in La Porte Texas, the French Consul General Sujiro Seam presented World War II veterans Jack Rude and Jack Dodson with the French Legion of Honor for their service during World War II.
 Jack Rude was a tail gunner on B17 Flying Fortress bombers of the US Army Air Force's 8th Air Force.

 The weekend of 27th May, through 28th May and 29th May.

 Everyone thoroughly enjoyed this event.
 We were blessed with excellent weather on all three days.

 The Play was extremely well presented and Eastern Angles had a full house for all four performances.

 The Museum was bursting with visitors all weekend and a coach full of visitors came to us from the 490th and emailed a very flattering 'Thank You' to all concerned.
 See email on testimonial page.

 Another year has passed and another remembrance service has taken place.

-Again this year, 2015, the service was very well attended and was followed by refreshments at the museum's Visitors Centre.
+Again this year, 2016, the service was very well attended (over 50 people) and was followed by refreshments at the museum's Visitors Centre.